Whitehaven: Growth and prosperity

 grown up from a small place to be very considerable by the coal trade, that it is now the most eminent port in England for shipping off of coals, except Newcastle and Sunderland and even beyond the last.
 They have of late fallen into some merchandising also, occasioned by the strange great number of their shipping, and there are now some considerable merchants; but the town is yet but young in trade.

-To replace the tobacco trade, Whitehaven turned to importing sugar from Barbados, cotton from Antigua and coffee and cocoa from St Lucia.
-Due to the coal trade Whitehaven was, after London, the second port of England in terms of tonnage of shipping from 1750 to 1772.
-In 1835 Whitehaven was still the fifth placed port, with 443 ships registered, but by the end of the 19th century only 68 vessels were registered.

-Whitehaven was involved with the transatlantic slave trade, and records show approximately 69 slaving voyages to Africa originating in Whitehaven between 1711 and 1767.
-That is about 1 to 2 per cent of all British slaving trips.
+Whitehaven was involved with the transatlantic slave trade, and records show 64 known slaving voyages to Africa originating in Whitehaven between 1711 and 1768.
+That is about 0.5 per cent of all British slaving trips.
 Whitehaven was not a good base for ships in the slave trade as there was a limited supply of trade goods to be obtained from the port or its hinterland.
 The trade eventually moved to other ports where there were local industries that could supply the goods that were exchanged for those people bought in Africa.
 The only advantage Whitehaven had was during wartime, when ships setting out or returning were less likely to be intercepted by enemy privateers.
 In 2006, the Copeland Council (Whitehaven's local authority) issued a formal apology for Whitehaven's role in the slave trade.

 Scottish-American naval officer John Paul Jones raided the town in 1778 during the American Revolutionary War, burning some merchant ships in the harbour.

 The population in the 1841 census was 15,841 inhabitants.

 During the 19th century the port of Whitehaven was overtaken by Bristol, Liverpool and Glasgow, as they had deep-water dock facilities and were closer to large centres of population and industry.
 The huge development of a national railway network had also reduced Whitehaven's 18th century competitive advantage of having coal extracted very close to a harbour for shipment by sea.

 An 1888 legal case, Bush v Whitehaven Port and Town Trustees, was one of a series of legal cases involved in the development of the doctrine of frustration of contract in English law.
 Bush, the contractor in this case, had contracted to construct a water-main for a "slump sum" [sic].
 His tender was submitted in June, and he was "given to understand" that he could begin the work at once, but part of the land was not available until October.
 This meant the work took place during the winter, when operations are more difficult and more costly.
 The jury in this case decided that the timing issue substantially affected the contract, and awarded damages to be paid to the contractor.